-Learn more of my best advice for networking and landing a remote job in today's competitive climate in my Workforce Survival Guide.
+Learn more of my best advice for networking and applying for jobs in today's competitive climate in my Workforce Survival Guide.
+For a step by step guide on how to find a remote job, checkout my Professional Development Bootcamp.

 When I quit my job in NYC, the first thing I did was pack a book bag and travel for three months wandering state to state until I ended up on the opposite side of the country in Los Angeles.